A Causal Framework for Non-Linear Quantum Mechanics: The Framework

-The unitary, factorized form of this time evolution can be proven using time dependent perturbation theory.
+The unitary, factorized form of this time evolution can be proven in our non-linear case using time dependent perturbation theory.
 At zeroth order, the time evolution of the system is given by linear quantum mechanics.
 In this case, a local operation on {\bf x} is indeed represented by a factorized unitary operator on the full system.
 The first order correction from the non-linear dynamics is obtained by using the zeroth order wave-function $\Psi_0$.
 In the absence of the second and third terms in \eqref{eqn:separated}, assuming the systems are causally disconnected, this first order correction is operationally no different than computing the first order correction due to the time dependent potential

 That is, the non-linear correction is equivalent to computing the effect of a potential that solely depends on ${\bf x}$ in linear quantum mechanics.
 But, in the latter case, since we are now dealing with linear quantum evolution of two separated systems, the time evolution is indeed represented by a factorized unitary operator.
 Note that in \eqref{eqn:addition} we have only written down the non-linear correction to ${\bf x}$.
 There is a similar {\it additive} term that acts on ${\bf y}$ arising from the fourth Green's function in \eqref{eqn:separated}.
 The effective correction is thus of the form $V_1\left({\bf x}\right) + \tilde{V}_{1}\left({\bf y}\right)$.
 Due to its additive and separable form, the unitary evolution from these corrections is of the form $U = U_{1}\left({\bf x}\right) \otimes U_{2}\left({\bf y}\right)$ as required.
 This logic can be extended to show the factorized unitary nature of the time evolution to all orders in perturbation theory.
+Moreover, this logic can also be extended to field theory to show that the field theory evolution is also unitary.
+In perturbation theory, all that is necessary to establish the unitary nature of the evolution is to note at zeroth order in $\epsilon$, the time evolution is that of quantum field theory and is thus unitary.
+To first order in $\epsilon$, the non-linear correction enters as a Hermitean background classical field and thus the first order correction is also unitary.
+This can be extended to all higher orders in perturbation theory since the perturbative correction at any order relies solely on computing the lower order corrections which enter as classical background fields.

 We note that \cite{Polchinski:1990py} argued that the non-linear evolution of separated systems must be additive in order to preserve causality.
 This is precisely the form of \eqref{eqn:separated} where we see that this structure naturally arises from field theory.\footnote{This form also violates one of the axions of \cite{Kapustin:2013yda} that proved a no-go theorem for modifications of quantum mechanics. \cite{Kapustin:2013yda} felt that the additive structure demanded by \cite{Polchinski:1990py} was not well motivated.
 We have demonstrated that this additive structure is a natural consequence of field theory.} The additive nature of non-linear evolution also implies that when a system is entangled with the environment, the environmental degrees of freedom are traced over in the non-linear evolution.
 This implies that non-linear effects persist even in the presence of decoherence.
 This was pointed out by \cite{Polchinski:1990py} and we develop the enormous experimental importance of this fact in Section \ref{sec:experiments}.